Gmail to Tutanota Migration

 - Download application on your computer running the Windows operating system.

-See the list of EdbMails system requirements for Gmail to Tutanota migration.
+See the list of EdbMails system requirements to migrate from Gmail to Tutanota.

 - Select the ‘IMAP (Gmail, Outlook & more) Migration’.